Depriving Ourselves of Pleasure

 Addiction Treatment, San Francisco

-Center for Healthy Sex Blog is proud to host this article by our guest blogger, Samantha Smithstein, Psy.D., Director of Pathways Institute for Impulse Control.
+Center for Healthy Sex Blog is proud to host this article by our guest blogger, Samantha Smithstein, Psy.D., former Director of Pathways Institute for Impulse Control.

 Pathways Institute is based in San Francisco, CA, providing help for people suffering from out-of-control behaviors, such as compulsive stealing, sex addiction and love addiction, and their partners and families.